WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 ```

 Here we are being silly: this code is serial, so each core performs the same calculation ...
 I see the following times
-printed on my screen: 3.220 s, 2.927 s, 3.211 s -- each is from a separate process running the code in serial.
+printed on my screen: 3.220 s, 2.927 s, 3.211 s—each is from a separate process running the code in a serial fashion.

 <!-- When I try to run this code on my laptop (2 CPU cores), and I switch to timing with `@time` (resulting in only one run -->
 <!-- per process): -->